DanielBMarkham/Info-Ops/manuscript/chapter21.md

 First we need a backlog.

 What's on a backlog?
-There are only five things that can go on a backlog: tests we are currently working on, tests we will be working on next, test we need to start seriously thinking about, and the Master Backlog.
+Remember, there are only five things that can go on a backlog: tests we are currently working on, tests we will be working on next, tests we need to start seriously thinking about, and the Master Backlog.

 Physically, we just want some cards.
 Diagrams are for navigation, cards for manipulation.
 And we plan on manipulating the backlog in a lot of different ways.